Race Hauler

 steel wall kit (#47423) for awhile.
 It was easy to install and makes packing more gear onto the

-feature is that the rear door can be used as a short loading ramp for dirt bikes. |
+trailer easier.
+The rear door can also be used as a short loading ramp for dirt bikes.
+The walls do

-flush mount wheel chocks (~$50).
+flush mount wheel chocks (~$50) onto the trailer.

-I picked these because (a) I wanted flush mount wheel
+I picked these because (a) I wanted flush mount wheel chocks so that the trailer would

-chocks so that the trailer would still fold up when not in use and (b) they were the only ones
+still fold up when not in use and (b) they were the only ones I could find at the time.

-I could find at the time.
 Artisan was fairly slow to fill orders but, I'm happy with the chocks.

 Blazinbelltech.com has an aluminum version of